rmnavr/wy/README.md

 * Make TAB length configurable (currently TAB is hardcoded to be 4 spaces wide)
   > for now convert tabs to spaces before transpiling
-  > if you want tabs to be of another lenghs
+  > if you want tabs to be of another lengths
 * Allow unicode chars in names (currently parser ignores them)
 * Forbid orphan brackets (currently parser ignores them)
 * Add shebang line recognition